 Signage for the museum will respect the historic setting by complementing the Heritage Zone surroundings while clearly identifying the museum site in a manner that is consistent with historic district requirements.
 An effective approach is to utilize existing elements and compatible materials; a section of the existing fence can feature signage in a highly visible manner without overwhelming the historic character of the Allen House.
 Other signage on the grounds will coordinate with that used in other parks to provide a unified experience for visitors.

 Heritage Zone Programming and Community Engagement Opportunities: Public Access, Visibility, and Gathering

-- Historical children's garden with heritage plants for educational/demonstration activities and tours - Community perennial gardens showcasing Birmingham heirloom plants with interpretive information and tours - Low maintenance organic herb garden with interpretive information and programming - Outdoor events and activities for families in the plaza area - Outdoor events and activities such as musical performances on the back porch of the Allen House - Outdoor exhibits utilizing app development and Wi-Fi to provide interpretive history of Allen House, Hunter House, Hill School Bell/school history and plantings in Heritage Zone with unobtrusive signage - Enhancement of seating near Hill School Bell, and promotion of Wi-Fi connectivity with electronic access to museum collection and online exhibits
+- Historical children's garden with heritage plants for educational/demonstration activities and tours - Community perennial gardens showcasing Birmingham heirloom plants with interpretive information and tours - Low maintenance organic herb garden with interpretive information and programming - Family events and activities in the plaza area - Musical performances and other programs on the back porch of the Allen House - Outdoor exhibits utilizing app development and Wi-Fi to provide interpretive history of Allen House, Hunter House, Hill School Bell/school history and plantings in Heritage Zone with unobtrusive signage - Improvements and programs at the plaza that promote public gathering, Wi-Fi connectivity and electronic access to museum collection and online exhibits

-The images below show the characteristics of the Heritage Zone and the concept for the Master Landscape Plan.
+The images below show the characteristics of the Heritage Zone and the concept for the Landscape Master Plan.
 (See Attachments for additional views).